-This past July 28 and 29, two months of planning and coordination came together at Discoverr, a virtual 2-day conference of eCommerce lessons.
-Deliverr brought speakers from Marketplace Pulse, Walmart, Wish, and more to share tactics and advice for first- and long-time sellers to find success on their platforms.
+On July 28 and 29, 2020, two months of planning and coordination came together at Discoverr for a virtual two-day conference of eCommerce lessons.
+Deliverr brought speakers from Marketplace Pulse, Walmart, Wish, and more to share tactics and advice for first- and long-time sellers to be successful on their platforms.

-It was an exciting, but nerve-wracking time, and I came away with a new understanding of what it means to organize a successful virtual event.
+It was an exciting, albeit nerve-wracking time, and I came away with a new understanding of how to organize a successful virtual event.

-Three cups of coffee/night and a very messed up sleep schedule later, I’m here to share my big lessons from planning and organizing the virtual conference.
+Three cups of coffee a night and a very messed up sleep schedule later, I’m here to share my big lessons from planning and organizing the virtual conference.

 Lessons in planning an event